-Normally in directly earthed and effectively earthed systems every available neutral point is earthed.
-Deviations from this occurs when the transformers neutral points are left unearthed.
+Normally in directly earthed and effectively earthed systems, every available neutral point is earthed.
+Deviations from this occur when the transformer’s neutral points are left unearthed.
 This is done to limit the maximum earth fault current which can arise to reasonable values.
-In these cases the neutral-point is equipped with surge arresters.
+In these cases, the neutral point is equipped with surge arresters.

 This is only acceptable if the network at all operation modes still can be considered as effectively earthed (X0≤3X1).
-For the other earthing methods it is somewhat more complicated.
+The other earthing methods it is somewhat more complicated.

 - Choosing Earthing Point Of The System

 - Practice Of Earthing Throughout The World

 1. Individual earthing in every neutral point of the power sources

 When there only are a few generators or transformers in a station, individual neutral-point impedances are often used.
 Hereby the neutral-point connection is fixed without intervening connection devices.

 When just two power sources are used individual neutral-point impedances are referred to a common earthing impedance.

 When several power sources are used the earth fault current is increased every time a power source is connected and can reach unwanted values.
 At resistance earthing every resistor must be dimensioned for a current high enough to satisfy the operation of the relay equipment, when this is working alone.